machdyne/einszeit/README.md

 2. Conditioning/extraction functions that don't reintroduce a computational-hardness dependency where an information-theoretic one is claimed (e.g., preferring universal-hash/Leftover-Hash-Lemma-based extraction over hash-based conditioning where the strict claim matters).
 3. Correct one-time use of key material and secure erasure after use.

+# AI Disclosure

+This project makes use of LLMs for documentation, specifications, firmware and software.
+Once the project is stable, a human audit will be performed resulting in a code freeze that must not be directly modified by any LLM.

 ## Funding

 This project was partially funded through the NGI0 Commons Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme.